 With your application, you must submit several attachments.
 Please upload these attachments to the online application.
 If you are unable to upload these attachments, you may send these via USPS or e-mail, but they must be sent by the application deadline.

-• Financial report for most recently completed fiscal year, showing income and expenses (preferably audited);
+• Financial report for most recently completed fiscal year, showing income and expenses (audited if available)

 See all current grant opportunities here.